-Topi Tervonen received his PhD in 2008, in the field of neural stem cells at Neuroscience Center, University of Helsinki and continued his post-doctoral training in cancer biology at University of Helsinki.
-Topi’s work on membrane-anchored serine proteases and cancer has revealed up- and downstream mechanisms regulating these microenvironment modifying and tumor promoting enzymes.
-Topi also works in Biomedicum Functional Genomics Unit (FuGU) as head of virus services and leader of FuGU/libraries life science infrastructure of HiLife GoEditStem platform.
-He has been actively bringing genome-scale genome editing resources and services in to University of Helsinki.
-Topi’s knowhow is been capitalized in BMGen Oy were he works as a part time contractor.
-Topi loves sports, music, movies, and spending time with his family.
+Topi Tervonen received his PhD in 2008, in the field of neural stem cells at the Neuroscience Center, University of Helsinki.
+For his post-doctoral training he chose to study molecular cancer biology in Dr. Juha Klefström’s group at the University of Helsinki.
+Topi’s work on membrane-anchored serine proteases and cancer has revealed new up- and downstream mechanisms regulating these microenvironment-modifying and tumor-promoting enzymes.
+Related to the topic, Topi has supervised 2 MSc theses, one engineer thesis, and 2 PhD theses thus far.
+In 2020, Topi obtained the title of docent (adjunct professor) from the University of Helsinki in the field of cell and molecular biology.
+Topi has served as a research coordinator since 2014 and also works in Biomedicum Functional Genomics Unit (FuGU) as head of virus services and principal investigator of FuGU/libraries life science infrastructure of GoEditStem infrastructure platform of HiLIFE, University of Helsinki.
+During recent years, Topi has been actively bringing genome-scale genome editing resources and services into University of Helsinki and he was named the vice chair of Stem Cells and Genome Editing technology platform of Biocenter Finland in 2020.
+He has also taken position as principal investigator in Finnish Genome Editing Center (FinGEEC) core unit of GoEditStem HiLIFE infra platform in 2021.
+Topi has also worked as part time contractor in Biomedicum Genomics Oy (partially owned by University of Helsinki).
+Outside work Topi loves sports, music, movies, scientific books, and spending time with his wife and two children.

 Shishir completed his Master’s degree in Molecular biotechnology from University of Helsinki.
-Currently he is a graduate student in doctoral program in biomedicine and his research focuses on deciphering the oncogenic role of serine protease hepsin in breast cancer.
+Recently he completed his PhD in the doctoral program in biomedicine and his research focuses on deciphering the oncogenic role of serine protease hepsin in breast cancer.
 He is particularly interested in how the cancer cell interact with the microenvironment and development of novel therapeutic agents to prevent this cross-talk.
 Shishir is also an active board member of biomedical and clinical student council and has been organizing several courses, conferences and various science outreach events.
 When not in lab, Shishir is either on a football field, hiking or traveling around Europe.

 I received my BSc and MSc in Gene Technology from The University of Tartu (Estonia), where I started in the field of applied virology, and later went on, to study the role of stem cells in liver cancer for my Master`s thesis.
 My research is focused on novel biological roles of the serine protease hepsin in breast cancer, discovery of mechanisms through which hepsin is providing advantages to cancer cells in growth and survival.
 I`m working in close collaboration with other members of the team (Topi Tervonen, Shishir M. Pant) and international collaborators in the attempt to target extracellular and intracellular functions of hepsin by using small molecules, which will provide proof of principle that hepsin is an attractive target for breast cancer therapy.